tjbanks/Vooka-Theme/README.md

 Download the `.zip` file and upload it at your Ghost Admin > Setting > Design.

+## NEW Features

+### The `hometags` post
+Creating a post with the title `hometags` and adding tags to this post will show other posts categorized on the homepage based on the `hometags` tags.
+Only the primary tag will get selected for display on the homepage.

 ## Features and Usage

 ### Logo